thevlsiexplorer/Verilog-learning-series/Ripple_Carry_Adder/README.md

 ## Description

-This project implements a 4-Bit Ripple Carry Adder using Structural Modeling in Verilog HDL.
+1. This project implements a 4-Bit Ripple Carry Adder using Structural Modeling in Verilog HDL.
+2. A Ripple carry addder adds multi bit binary numbers
+3. connects multiple full adders in series
+4. output of the first full adder is used as the input to the second full adder
+5. carry ripples from one stage to another .

 ## Files

 * ripple_carry_adder.v